A Day in the Life of a Viking

 -Hobro Museum: home for the artefacts found at Fyrkat.

 -Lindholm Høje Viking Burial Ground.
 With more than 700 inhumation and cremation graves, we learn about Viking burial practises.
 Sadly, our tour comes to an end with a visit to its extraordinary museum.
 A visual extravaganza of how Vikings lived, played, worked and died.

 Yes, Viking history comes to life, myths are dispelled and answers to questions answered.

 Meeting Point Options: Rail or Bus Station, Cruise Ship Port, Airport, Hotel

 Duration: 5 hours

-Modern, comfortable, private hire car or minibuses driven by the guide, will be used between the sites to be visited.
+Modern, comfortable, chauffeur driven, private hire car or minibus, will be used between the sites to be visited.
 Walking from car parks to the sites is on grassed, gravel, cobblestoned or uneven surfaces.
 Museum exhibits are on two floors accessible via stairs (elevator available at Lindholm Høje Museum).

 Estimated Local Cash Needed

 200 Danish Kroner - for personal expenses (snack/beverage, souvenirs, shopping, etc.)

 Note… currencies other than Danish Kroner are not normally accepted.
 Visa and MasterCard credit cards however, are widely accepted in shops, restaurants, taxis, etc.